PasscodesApp/Passcodes/README.md

 > [!IMPORTANT]
 > Currently the project (more or less also me) is not ready for (code) contributions.
 > This project is currently limited by my expertise & I am beginner.
 Meaning I don;t want others
-> code in my codebase, that I don't understand, I am learning android and will surely learn basic off
+> code in my codebase, that I don't understand, I am learning android and will surely learn basic
-> by start of 2026.. then i will allow the contibution to this repo...
-But as of now i don't admire
+> off by start of 2026.. then i will allow the contribution to this repo...
+But as of now i don't
-> code contribution.
-As I am beginner in android and might have difficuly understand code that not
+> admire code contribution.
+As I am beginner in android and might have difficultly in understanding
-> written by me...
+> code that not written by me...
 >
 > There are still other ways to contribute to project.. like by testing app, by contributing to
 > documentation or more or less just by spreading the word around.. about the app. but, code